 Combining these two programs of study may also improve your career options.
 Increasingly, medical schools are looking for well-rounded students who have both strong science training and broad interpersonal and intercultural skills.

 At Wright State, you can be trained to teach Latin on the K-12 level.
 You will major in Latin and complete the necessary teacher education courses simultaneously, and graduate fully prepared for the job market.

 College and University Teaching

-Teaching cassics at the college and university level requires graduate education, a master's degree at a minimum and most commonly a doctoral degree (Ph.D.).
+Teaching classes at the college and university level requires graduate education, a master's degree at a minimum, and most commonly a doctoral degree (Ph.D.).
 Applying for graduate school requires careful planning and preparation.
 If you are interested in pursuing graduate work in classics or a related field you should discuss with your faculty advisor a variety of issues:

-For more information about schools which offer advanced degrees in classics, visit the website of the Classical Association of the Middle West and South.
+For more information about schools that offer advanced degrees in classics, visit the website of the Classical Association of the Middle West and South.

 View the classical languages and cultures program profile for sample occupations, average salary, and employment projections.

 Classical languages and cultures majors are encouraged to enhance their programs of study by pursuing opportunities for experiential learning, such as the following:

 The core of the classical languages and cultures major consists of the Greek and Latin languages.If you wish to major in classics, you must take one or both of these languages.
 You will also take courses in ancient history, art history and archeology, literature, mythology, and other specialized subjects.

 View Bachelor of Arts in Classical Languages and Cultures program information and requirements in the Academic Catalog.